mayfrost/guides/X.md

 ### SCREEN RESOLUTION
 To make changes you generally don't need to know supported resolutions but it helps using defaults.
-* List supported resolutions
+* List currently supported resolutions (optional):
 `xrandr`
-* Generate a modeline
+* Generate a modeline:
 `cvt <WIDTH> <HEIGHT> <REFRESH_RATE>`
-* Use that ouput to add changes on the configuration file  _"/etc/X11/xorg.conf"_
+* Use that ouput to add changes on the configuration file  _"/etc/X11/xorg.conf"_:
 ```
 Section "Device"
         Identifier   "<DEVICE_NAME>"